- Home

 Psychoanalytic and Psychodynamic Psychology Specialty-Specific Education and Training Requirements

-Overview: Training requirements are meant to be flexible enough to accommodate candidates whose experience might reflect differing levels of PA/PD emphasis through their doctoral, postdoctoral, and post-licensure careers.
-Candidates who have completed APA and CPA-accredited clinical, counseling, and school psychology programs may have had limited exposure to PA/PD Psychology and, therefore, emphasize PA/PD training at the postdoctoral or post-licensure levels.
-Other candidates may have extensive experience in graduate school and internship and require less experience at the postdoctoral level to meet ABPP PA/PD Psychology eligibility.
+Training requirements are designed to be flexible and to accommodate candidates whose experience reflects varying levels of emphasis in PA/PD across doctoral, postdoctoral, and post-licensure stages.
+Candidates who have completed American Psychological Association (APA)– and Canadian Psychological Association (CPA)–accredited clinical, counseling, or school psychology programs may have had limited exposure to PA/PD Psychology and may therefore emphasize this training at the postdoctoral or post-licensure level.
+Other candidates may have extensive PA/PD experience during graduate training and internship and may require less additional experience at the postdoctoral level to meet ABPP eligibility criteria.

-Many candidates will have received their advanced didactic and clinical experience in the context of a psychoanalytic institute-based one-or two-year postdoctoral/post-licensure PA/PD psychotherapy training program or in the first two years of a four-year psychoanalytic training at an institute or university-based program.
-In many cases, the training requirements of these programs will satisfy most of the requirements outlined below.
+Many candidates obtain advanced didactic and clinical experience through institute-based psychoanalytic training programs, such as one- or two-year postdoctoral or post-licensure PA/PD psychotherapy programs, or through the first two years of a four-year psychoanalytic training program at an institute or university.
+In many cases, these programs fulfill most of the requirements outlined below.

-Candidates are encouraged to work with an ABAPPP mentor to help with relating their training experiences to the requirements.
+Candidates are encouraged to work with an ABAPPP mentor to help align their training experiences with these requirements.

 1. Didactic Experience

-Areas of required didactic instruction, which may occur at any stage of training, must sum to the equivalent of a Major Area of Study (MAS) in doctoral didactics (See Taxonomy and equivalency pages) and include each of the following areas:
+Required didactic instruction may occur at any stage of training but must collectively be equivalent to a Major Area of Study (MAS) at the doctoral level (see Taxonomy and equivalency guidelines).
+Training must include the following areas:

 - Foundations and history of psychoanalysis/psychodynamic psychology